Business Valuation Expert Witness Services for Litigants and Attorneys

 What qualifications should a business valuation expert witness have?

-Attorneys should look for a valuator who holds a recognized credential such as the Accredited in Business Valuation (ABV) from the AICPA or the Certified Valuation Analyst (CVA).
+A business valuation expert should have a recognized valuation credential, relevant dispute or testimony experience, and a working command of the valuation standards that govern the matter.
 Equally important is prior testimony experience—both at deposition and at trial—and familiarity with the applicable standard of value in the jurisdiction.
 Mr. Friedman holds the ABV credential and has extensive experience in Florida litigation matters.

 How do you support your assumptions in an expert report?